-Risks to Asset Performance
+Risks to Asset Performance:

 The greatest risk to all of the asset performance is natural disasters.
-The Buller area has the alpine fault running through it as well as a number of lesser known but just as damaging fault lines.
-This makes the district particular exposed to the likelihood of earthquakes.

-The region is also in the path of the Southern Alps and is subject to orographic rainfall.
-The rainfall can be in large falls in isolated areas or across the district causing widespread damage mainly to roading and bridges.
+The Buller area has the Alpine Fault running through it as well as a number of lesser known but just as damaging fault lines.
+This exposes the district to the likelihood of earthquakes.
+The region is also close to the Southern Alps and is subject to large rainfalls in isolated areas or across the district, causing widespread damage mainly to roading and bridges .

-The District is also subject to economic swings which affects the ability to fund infrastructure.
-A significant portion of the district is non-rateable land, which means services (eg, roading) are provided but there is no revenue stream.
+The district is also subject to economic swings which affects the ability to fund infrastructure.
+A significant portion of the district is non-rateable land, which means services (e.g. roading) are provided but there is no revenue stream.

-Affordability of all assets is becoming an increasing issue as many of the assets age and the maintenance costs increase.
-A factor in the affordability can be identified by the manner in which the local authorities have maintained these assets historically.
+Affordability of all assets is becoming an increasing issue as many of the assets age increases and the maintenance costs rise.
 Asset management for local authority assets is a relatively new method of identifying the future cost, timing and the renewal of assets.
-Assets require a combination of loan funding and depreciation in order to maintain the levels of service that community desires.
+It will require a combination of loan funding and depreciation in order to maintain the levels of service that the community desires.